-The Impact of Social and Financial Education on Savings Attitudes and Behavior Among Primary School Children in UgandaSupanantaroek, S., Lensink, R. & Hansen, N. 2017 In : Evaluation Review.
+The Impact of Social and Financial Education on Savings Attitudes and Behavior Among Primary School Children in UgandaSupanantaroek, S., Lensink, R. & Hansen, N. 2017 (Accepted/In press) In : Evaluation Review.

 Research output: Scientific - peer-review › Article

 BACKGROUND: Saving plays a crucial role in the process of economic growth.
 However, one main reason why poor people often do not save is that they lack financial knowledge.
 Improving the savings culture of children through financial education is a promising way to develop savings attitudes and behavior early in life.

 OBJECTIVES: This study is one of the first that examines the effects of social and financial education training and a children's club developed by Aflatoun on savings attitudes and behavior among primary school children in Uganda, besides Berry, Karlan, and Pradhan.